• Skip to secondary menu

 I closed in the awkward area that was almost like a spot for a stool, but if you sat there it seemed strange and there was already an island with seating and two dining areas, so I figured we could manage without that area!
 I closed it up and created shelves here!
 I love it so much more now!

-NOTE: This post may contain Affiliate links!
-If you click a link below, and make a purchase, I may make a small percentage at no extra cost to you!
-I also may not make any money because I provide links regardless as to whether or not I have an affiliate with that company!
-But just in case you click and make a purchase, and I am an affiliate, I would like to thank you in advance!????
+NOTE: This post may contain affiliate links!
+If you click any link below and make a purchase, I may make a small percentage at no extra cost to you!
+I also may not make any money because I provide links regardless of whether or not I have an affiliate with that company!
+But just in case you click and make a purchase, and I am an affiliate, I would like to thank you in advance!😁

 Extending Your Kitchen Cabinets

-Note* This is a generalized list to build a box about the same size as mine, make sure you buy enough supplies based off of your measurements!
+Note* This is a generalized list to build a box about the same size as mine, make sure you buy enough supplies based on your measurements!

 -1 4×8 sheet of 3/4″ plywood (you could also use 1/2″ plywood)